ORCID/orcid-member-services/README.md

 ## Notes

 - As long as the jhipster-registry is running first, the starting order of the other services is not important.
 They can also be started concurrently.

+## Optional pre-commit

+pre-commit is a framework for managing git pre-commit hooks that run before you push code out to do things like linting and syntax checking.
+To set it up for this project run ./pre-commit-env-setup.sh .
+This is only tested on amd64 macos.
+See .pre-commit-config.yaml for the hooks that have been configured.